jareksabiniarz/MovieApp/README.md

 GET /comments:
 - Fetches list of all comments present in application database.
-- Allows filtering comments by associated movie, by passing its ID.
+- Allows filtering comments by associated movie, by passing its ID as a value of key "movie".

 ### Installation